DeafBlind Adults & Children

 Children, Youth and Family Services

-We provide support, information, referral, training and advocacy to deafblind children (from birth to age 21) and their parents, family, educators and other service providers.
+We provide support, information, referral, training and advocacy to deafblind children (ages 0-21 while in school on an IFSP/IEP) and their parents, family, educators and other service providers.
 Our interveners are trained staff who work with deafblind children so that they may learn about their environment and community, meet childhood developmental goals, and develop communication strategies.
 Interveners assist families with techniques for communicating with their child, developing appropriate expectations of and for their child, and collaborating with educators, schools, and service providers.

 Adult Community Services

-This program provides community support to self-determined deafblind adults age 22 and up, living throughout Minnesota.
+This program provides community support to self-determined deafblind adults age 22 and up (or age 18 and up if not on a school IEP), living throughout Minnesota.
 Support Services Providers (SSPs) assist deafblind adults with activities of daily living such as grocery shopping, banking, running errands, reading mail and filling out forms.
 SSPs also help with participating in community life and accessing information.

 For more information about or to make a referral to Adult Community Services, please contact Matthew Priebe at (612) 843-3426 (voice), (952) 388-2102 (video phone), or firstname.lastname@example.org.
 TTY users, please dial 711.